dylanzenner/business_closures_de_pipeline/README.md

 Tracking business closures in San Francisco across corridor, zipcode, neighborhood, and naic descriptions in the months following COVID-19.
 Completely hosted in the AWS ecosystem with a public facing dashboard built with Amazon Quicksight.

-**If you would like to replicate this project follow the walk_through.md file in the walk_through directory.**
+**If you would like to replicate this project follow the walk_through.md file in the docs directory.**

 ## Architecture:
 ![](architecture/architecture_diagram.png)